 Delivery of affordable housing, including Rent to Buy homes, will be supported where the proposal meets national and local policy.
 Proposals for housing development will be assessed according to how well they meet the identified needs and aspirations of the Borough's housing market area as set out in the most up-to-date Strategic Housing Market Assessment and/or any more recent evidence of need.
 10% of dwellings on sites of 10 units or over must be affordable as defined by the NPPF (or any document which replaces it).
+Tenure split must reflect that stated as required in the latest Strategic Housing Market Assessment where possible.

-A lower proportion may be permitted where it can be clearly demonstrated by way of a financial appraisal that the development would not otherwise be financially viable.
+A lower proportion of affordable housing, or an alternative tenure split, may be permitted where it can be clearly demonstrated by way of a financial appraisal that the development would not otherwise be financially viable.
 Early dialogue with the Council on this matter is essential.
 It is not acceptable to sub-divide a site and purposely design a scheme to avoid making affordable housing contributions.